Rust-SDL2/rust-sdl2/README.md

 > cargo run --example demo

-You can see the full list in the `examples/` folder
+You can see the full list in the `examples/` folder.
+Some examples require some features, you can enable them like so:

+> cargo run --example gfx-demo --features "gfx"

+Replace "gfx" by the feature(s) needed for the example you want.

 # OpenGL